-EPA is proposing to take several rulemaking actions related to the redesignation of the Maryland portion of the Area to attainment for the 1997 annual PM2.5 NAAQS.
-EPA is proposing to find that the Maryland portion of the Area meets the requirements for redesignation for the 1997 annual PM2.5 NAAQS under section 107(d)(3)(E) of the CAA.
-EPA is proposing to approve the maintenance plan for the Maryland portion of the Area as a revision to the Maryland SIP for the 1997 annual PM2.5

-NAAQS.
-The approval of a maintenance plan is one of the CAA criteria for redesignation of the Area to attainment.
-The Washington County maintenance plan is designed to ensure continued attainment of the 1997 annual $PM{2.5}$ standard in the Maryland portion of the Area for 10 years after redesignation.
-EPA is also proposing to approve the MVEBs for $PM{2.5}$ and $NO_X$ emissions for the 1997 annual $PM{2.5}$ standard, which are included as part of the Washington County maintenance plan.
+EPA is proposing to take several rulemaking actions related to the redesignation of the Baltimore Area to attainment for the 1997 annual PM{2.5} NAAQS.
+EPA is proposing to find that the Baltimore Area meets the requirements for redesignation for the 1997 annual PM{2.5} NAAQS under section 107(d)(3)(E) of the CAA.
+EPA is proposing to approve the maintenance plan for the Baltimore Area as a revision to the Maryland SIP for the 1997 annual PM{2.5} NAAQS.
+Approval of the maintenance plan is one of the CAA criteria for redesignation of the Area to attainment for the 1997 annual PM{2.5} NAAOS.
+The Baltimore Area maintenance plan is designed to ensure continued attainment in the Area for 10 years after redesignation.
+EPA is also proposing to approve the MVEBs for $PM{2.5}$ and NO_X emissions for the 1997 annual PM2 5 standard.
+In this rulemaking action, EPA is proposing to find that the Area continues to attain the standard.